Juilliard at the Piccola Accademia

 - Concerts by participants and faculty

-The 2018 edition will focus on the music of Handel and his High Baroque contemporaries, with a focus on historical improvisation, rhetorical delivery, and the art of creating a vivid and persuasive performance.
-The Academy is open to high-level Baroque string players, oboists, and harpsichordists.
+For 2019, the workshop’s theme is the music of Telemann and the French style, with a focus on historical improvisation, rhetorical delivery, and the art of creating a vivid and persuasive performance.
+The Academy is open to high-level Baroque string players, flutists, bassoonists, and harpsichordists.

 Location and Facilities

 Montisi, located about 35 km southeast of Siena, can be reached from airports in Florence (120 km), Pisa (Galileo Galilei Airport, 190 km), Perugia (Umbria International Airport, 76 km), and Rome (Fiumicino and Ciampino Airports, 210 km).
 Providing a charming and compact environment, Montisi has three restaurants, a pizzeria, a café, and a bar.
 There is also a small alimentari (grocery store), a post office, and a bank with cash machine all within a few minutes’ walk from each other.
 Lunches and dinners are prepared daily by a chef and served in the garden of the Castello, the Renaissance home of the Piccola Accademia.
 The Castello is equipped with a wifi internet connection and multiple practice areas, all of which include harpsichords from the collection of the Piccola Accademia, after 17th- and 18th-century Italian, Flemish, French, and German models made by Bruce Kennedy.
 Master classes and performances are given at La Cura, a Gothic church in the center of the village of Montisi.
 Comfortable accommodation is provided in double rooms at a local hotel and various apartments within quick walking distance of all activities.
 Single rooms may be provided, subject to availability, at an extra cost.

 The week culminates with a public performance by participants.

 In order to be considered for Juilliard at the Piccola Accademia, you must: